edgarpf/aws-cda-tips/README.md

 - SWF tasks are assigned once and never duplicated.

+- You can have a maximum of 10,000 workflow and activity types (in total) that are either registered or deprecated in each domain.
+You can have a maximum of 100 Amazon SWF domains (including registered and deprecated domains) in your AWS account.

 - It guarantees delivery order of messages/tasks.

 - Video encoding is one of the major use cases for using SWF.